oracle/weblogic-remote-console/frontend/system-tests/README.md

 [Mocha](https://mochajs.org/) is installed when you run the ojet restore command.
 The `frontend/pom.xml` file contains all the information for maven properties.

-To install requirements for remote console, please follow instruction from this [link.](https://gitlab-odx.oracledx.com/weblogic/console-backend/-/blob/master/frontend/README.md)
+To install requisites for remote console, please follow instruction from this [link.](https://gitlab-odx.oracledx.com/weblogic/console-backend/-/blob/master/frontend/README.md)

 The system test beside [mocha test framework](https://github.com/mochajs), it's also required Selenium [webdriver browser drivers](https://www.selenium.dev/downloads/).
-You would need to install both [selenium-webdriver and browser-drivers](https://www.npmjs.com/package/selenium-webdriver) in your machine.
+You would need to install both [selenium-webdriver and browser-drivers](https://www.npmjs.com/package/selenium-webdriver) on your machine.

 To install selenium-webdriver: `npm install selenium-webdriver --save-dev`.

-To install chromedriver: `npm install chromedriver@88.0 --save-dev`, or on MacOS `brew cask install chromedriver@85.0`
+To install chromedriver: `npm install chromedriver@95.0 --save-dev`, or on MacOS `brew cask install chromedriver@85.0`

 To install firefoxdriver, `npm install geckodriver --save-dev` for firefox browser.

-To avoid the proxy server problem, you can either download the chromedriver to the location which specified in runFETest.sh file, or npm set configuration below:
+To get around proxy configuration, you can download and copy chromedriver to frontend/node_modules/.bin and frontend/node_modules/chromedriver/lib/chromedriver directory.
+Or, run command below to install chromedriver:
 ```
 npm config rm proxy
 npm config rm https-proxy